-Born in the wake of the 2020 Black Lives Matter movement that began after the unlawful killing of George Floyd, a group of Black, Asian and Bi-Racial creatives in the current company of the RSC wanted to do something to contribute to the movement and create change.
+Born in the wake of the 2020 Black Lives Matter movement that began after the unlawful killing of George Floyd, a group of Black, Asian and Bi-Racial creatives in the 2020 acting company of the RSC wanted to do something to contribute to the movement and create change.

 Inspired by Shakespeare’s Othello (a play which is, amongst many things, a study of the outsider), they decided to use art to challenge racism by creating a platform to champion the life and work of their Black and Asian ancestors, whose voices have been largely erased from history.